DHLab-TSENG/lab-paper/UseCase.md

-Then we need to decide a proper width of window for slicing laboratory records into time-series window. `plotWindowProportion` helps users explore the porpotion of missing values in each slicing window.
+Then we need to decide a proper width of window for slicing laboratory records into time-series window. `plotWindowProportion` helps users explore the proportion of missing values in each slicing window.

 ``` r
 windowProportion <- plotWindowProportion(labData = PDALabLONIC,